adikari/dotfiles/README.md

 Currently this dotfiles depends on the following.
 I will make these optional in future and add ability to turn them on or off.

-1. eclipse (headless or GUI)
-2. eclim
-3. ctags
+1. ctags
+2. phpcs
-4. fortune
+3. fortune

 ## How to set up